 - Raise of the minimum amount allocated by Member States to social inclusion and poverty eradication from 25% in the Commission’s proposal to at least 27%.
 A 3% (instead of 2%) to the specific objective of social inclusion of the most deprived and/or material deprivation, in line with FEAD scope, should be added.
 This percentage should be complementary to the national resources to address extreme poverty.

 - More resources to youth employment.
-Member States having a rate of young people aged 15 to 29 not in employment, education or training (NEET) is above the Union average in 2019 or where the NEET rate is above 15%on the basis of Eurostat data, shall allocate at least 15 % of their ESF+ resources under shared management for the years 2021 to 2025 in the programming period to targeted actions and structural reforms to promote youth employment, paying particular attention to the most affected regions.
+Member States having a rate of young people aged 15 to 29 not in employment, education or training (NEET) is above the Union average in 2019 or where the NEET rate is above 15%on the basis of Eurostat data, shall allocate at least 15 % of their ESF+ resources under shared management for the years 2021 to 2025 in the programming period to targeted actions and structural reforms to promote youth employment, paying special attention to those regions more affected taking into account the divergences between them.

 - Dedicated budget for the European Child Guarantee.
 For the first time the social inclusion of children and the reduction of child poverty feature among the ESF specific objectives.
 Member States will have to allocate at least 5% of their ESF+ resources under shared management to targeted actions aimed at implementing the European Child Guarantee in order to contribute to children’s equal access to free healthcare, free education, free childcare, decent housing and adequate nutrition– with the aim to tackle child poverty and social exclusion.
 These measures will need to be in line with the European Commission Recommendation on Investing in Children.
 The ESF+ will also support the transition from institutional care to family and community-based care.